 Kalaupapa is a sea-level colony on the island of Moloka’i in an area that is not easily accessible.
 The sea cliffs are some of the highest in the world, at 2,000 feet above the ocean.
 The Kalaupapa Plai trail to reach the town is not for beginner or intermediate hikers.
 A location such as this made it ideal for a quarantined village to keep the sick isolated and the healthy from wanting to visit and further spread the disease.

 At the colony’s peak, roughly 1,200 men, women, and children were sent to the settlement to quarantine.
-In the 1870s, a community to support the leper colony was established, and a post office was founded with its own zip code, 96742.
+In the 1870s, a community to support the leper colony was established, and a post office was founded with its zip code 96742.

-In 1969, 103 years after first being established, quarantine restrictions of the colony were lifted.
+In 1969, 103 years after it was established, quarantine restrictions on the colony were lifted.
 Residents of the area were allowed to leave, but some chose to remain in the settlement that became their home.

 On December 22, 1980, the Kalaupapa National Historical Park was established, encompassing the colony site and surrounding area.
 Kalaupapa is noted as one of the most beautiful places on Earth; however, visiting the island has some restrictions worth noting.

-While the distant view of the area appears to be a well-hidden Hawaiian retreat, a visual history showcases the tragedy residents lived through as tombstones fill the areas between cottages reminding residents and visitors of the suffering the quarantined village endured.
+While the distant view of the area appears to be a well-hidden Hawaiian retreat, a visual history showcases the tragedy residents lived through.
+Tombstones fill the areas between cottages, reminding residents and visitors of the suffering the quarantined village endured.

 Today, children under the age of 16 are not allowed.
 Residents can invite adults or pay a fee for a guided tour.
-Those wanting to visit via boat are required to obtain special permits first since it is prohibited to go within a ¼ mile of the shoreline.
+Those wanting to visit via boat must obtain special permits first since it is prohibited to go within ¼ miles of the shoreline.

-The Kalaupapa Trail is extremely dangerous, with steep cliffs, uneven surfaces, and varied trail conditions.
-Overnight stays are only allowed for guests of residents.
-There are no medical facilities, dining, or shopping facilities.
-Guests of residents are expected to bring their own food, clothes, and personal necessities and take their trash with them when they leave.
+The Kalaupapa Trail is extremely dangerous, with cliffs, uneven surfaces, and varied trail conditions.
+Overnight stays are only allowed for residents’ guests.
+There are no medical facilities, dining facilities, or shopping facilities.
+Residents’ guests are expected to bring their own food, clothes, and personal necessities and take their trash with them when they leave.
 Photography of residents and their property is prohibited without written permission.

 Kalawao, Hawaii

-Due to the easy access to Kalawao in the early 1900s, the Hawaii Board of Health began moving patients to Kalaupapa on the island’s western side to alleviate the risks of spreading the leprosy disease to travelers and visitors.
+Due to the easy access to Kalawao in the early 1900s, the Hawaii Board of Health moved patients to Kalaupapa on the island’s western side to alleviate the risks of spreading the leprosy disease to travelers and visitors.

-The island of Moloka’i rejected Kalawao as being part of its jurisdiction which resulted in Kalawao being recognized as its own county.
+Moloka’i’s island rejected Kalawao as part of its jurisdiction, which resulted in Kalawao being recognized as its own county.
 With a population of no more than eighty-two people, Kalawao is the smallest county in the United States by land size and population.

-The only structures to remain at the former colony’s site are the Siloama Congregationalist Church which was established in 1866, and the St. Philomena Catholic Church from the 1870s associated with the Belgian Father Damien, who went to the island in 1873 to serve the lepers.
+The only structures remaining at the former colony’s site are the Siloama Congregationalist Church, established in 1866, and the St. Philomena Catholic Church, from the 1870s, associated with the Belgian Father Damien, who went to the island in 1873 to serve the lepers.

 When Father Damien died from leprosy in 1889, his body was buried in the Catholic Church’s churchyard.
 In 1936, the Belgian government requested Father Damien’s body be returned to Belgium, his home country.
 In 1995, the Pope completed Father Damien’s beatification.
 The remains of the deceased right hand were returned to Kalawao to be re-buried in his original grave.
 Near the churches is a popular picnic site known as Judd Park.